synfinatic/teensy-dsc/README.md

 ## Important Note

 As of Sept 14, 2014 this project is still heavily in development.
-The PCB design is completely untested so far!
+The PCB design & software are completely untested so far!
 So don't be going and ordering this board off of OSHPark/etc just yet... unless of course you want to help test!
 If so, then please contact me first and I can work with you.